Dynamic Electromagnetic Navigation: State-Feedback Control

-where $\x_{\ss}$ is the steady-state of the system, that is corrected using \eqref{eq:vicon_error_correction}.
-This equation essentially provides an estimation of the angular misalignment between the desired and the actual magnetic field vector, based on prior information of the identified model and real-time measurements.
-We can compensate for this misalignment by

-The experimental results of successfully stabilizing the inverted pendulum are shown in Fig. \ref{fig:offset_compensation_off_on}, comparing its behavior with and without the application of the presented offset compensation algorithms.
-The offset compensation methods yield effects comparable to those of an integral controller, allowing to significantly reduce the steady-state error.
+This equation provides an estimation of the angular misalignment between the desired and the actual magnetic field vector, based on prior information of the identified model and real-time measurements.
+We can compensate for this misalignment by subtracting $\hat{u}_d[k]$ from the control input (see Fig. \ref{fig:blockdiagram}).
+Once converged, the learned offset is stored and remains fixed for the remainder of each experiment.
+The offset compensation methods described in this paragraph yield effects comparable to those of an integral controller, allowing to significantly reduce the steady-state error (see video attachment).
 However, in contrast to an integral controller the methods introduced here offer the benefit of delivering a distinct physical understanding.
-Notice, however, that a small error remains.
-The compensation of this error, which primarily arises due to model mismatch, is subject of the next section.